The Top 10 Rules Of Pickleball

 Without a net, players could easily make shots that are impossible to return, and there wouldn’t be much of a game.
 The net is a simple obstacle that undeniably improves the quality of a pickleball game.

-In pickleball, only the team that is serving may score by winning a volley or when the opposing team commits a fault.
-Both teams will still try to win every rally, though, the serving team to score points and the non-serving team to get the serve rotation going (so they can get the ball back, serve, and hopefully score).
+In pickleball, only the team that is serving may score.
+They score by winning a rally or when the opposing team commits a fault.
+Both teams still try to win every rally, as a win by the non-serving team means they will regain service and the potential to score.

-Other scoring totals are still common, especially in tournaments.
-Teams in tournaments sometimes play to 11, 15, or 21, depending on the preference of the competition.
+Other scoring totals are common, especially in tournaments.
+Teams in tournaments sometimes play to 11, 15, or 21, depending on the rules of the competition.

-There is a very specific way to call out the score in pickleball.
-Calling out the score is a crucial part of the game; it is important just to help remember the score in general, but the call-out also helps with remembering who should be serving on any given point.
+There is a specific way to call out the score in pickleball.
+Calling out the score is a crucial part of the game because it is important to help remember the score, but the call-out also indicates which side will serve next.